-- 13. An organisation shall not, on or after the appointed day, collect, use or disclose personal data about an individual unless - (a) the individual gives, or is deemed to have given, his consent under this Act to the collection, use or disclosure, as the case may be; or - (b) the collection, use or disclosure, as the case may be, without the consent of the individual is required or authorised under this Act or any other written law.
+13. An organisation must not, on or after 2 July 2014, collect, use or disclose personal data about an individual unless -

+- (a) the individual gives, or is deemed to have given, his or her consent under this Act to the collection, use or disclosure, as the case may be; or - (b) the collection, use or disclosure (as the case may be) without the individual's consent is required or authorised under this Act or any other written law.